AstroBookings/.github/profile/README.md

 I am focused on coding best practices, testing, and software architecture, with a special bias for the JavaScript ecosystem.

-*I am glad to take you with me, hope you can* *learn to develop your dream trip.*
+I am glad to take you with me, hope I can help you to *develop your dream trip.*

 *Learn, code, enjoy, repeat.*